Majority of Americans disapprove of Trump’s handling of coronavirus, say response is lacking: Poll

 The polling was conducted on behalf of CNN from April 3-6, roughly two and a half months since the first confirmed domestic case of COVID-19 was discovered in Washington state.
 Hundred of thousands of additional cases of COVID-19 have been documented within the country in the weeks since, resulting in the deaths of more than 12,000 people and counting.

-Compared to previous polling, the Trump’s handling of the coronavirus pandemic and believe he could be doing more to fight it.” target=”_blank”>results of the latest survey indicate that Americans are less approving of the government’s response to the coronavirus as its death toll grows.
+Compared to previous polling, the results of the latest survey indicate that Americans are less approving of the government’s response to the coronavirus as its death toll grows.

 The latest polling found that 52% of respondents said they disapprove of Mr. Trump’s handling of the coronavirus outbreak, compared to 45% who said they approve of his response.